“If I were immersed in constant melancholy, I would not be who I am.” — Elie Wiesel

 Back in 2001, I was assigned to provide personal security for Auschwitz survivor and Nobel Peace Prize winner, Elie Wiesel.
 It was during the Days of Remembrance ceremony at the U.S. Capitol.

 After the event, I escorted Mr. Wiesel to his limousine.
-He asked about me: did I have a family, what were the children’s ages, etc. It was an amazing experience to be inside his space for that short period of time.
+He asked about me: did I have a family, what were the children’s ages, etc. It was an amazing experience to be inside his space for that short period.

 When we arrived at his car, he shook my hand, thanked me and asked if there was anything he could do for me.
 WOW!
 I told him there was one thing he could do, he could share with me how he made it through the Holocaust and yet was so kind and sincere, without a trace of bitterness.